What to Wear in Your Professional Headshots

 Fit matters more than fashion.
 Clothes that sit well on the shoulders and have shape through the waist always photograph better.
 If it’s too loose, it’ll look twice as loose on camera.
 Something slim but not tight is ideal.

 Avoid thin straps, deep armholes, or fussy fabrics that wrinkle easily.
 Bring two or three outfit options so we can match the light and background.
-One light tone, one dark, and maybe one with a bit of colour — rust, navy, olive, or soft pastels all work beautifully.
+One light tone, one dark, and maybe one with a bit of colour.
+Navy, olive, or soft pastels all work nicely.

-Stick with simple, structured fabrics like cotton, linen, or crepe.
-They move nicely and hold shape without glare.
-Shiny materials and busy prints draw the eye away from your face.
+Stick with simple, structured fabrics like cotton, linen and knits.
+They move nicely and hold shape.

-Keep jewellery minimal.
+Keep jewelry minimal.
 Small hoops, studs, or a fine chain add polish without distraction.
 If in doubt, leave it out.

 Wardrobe Tips for Men

 Choose something slim but not tight.
 You want clean lines that follow your shape without pulling or wrinkling.
-A well-fitted blazer or shirt sharpens your look before I even pick up the camera.
+A well-fitted blazer or shirt sharpens your look.

 If you wear glasses, clean them.
 A single smudge can reflect light and can take a lot of work to remove when an eyeball is behind the lens.